SchoemanClaudia/D20Bingo/README.md

 ### Objectives

-- Create a fast-paced, engaging game suitable for solo play.
+- Create a fast-paced, engaging game suitable for solo play
-- Merge elements of unpredictable dice rolling and bingo to create a unique gameplay experience.
+- Merge elements of unpredictable dice rolling and bingo to create a unique gameplay experience
-- Design the game to be accessible and enjoyable for players of all ages.
+- Design the game to be accessible and enjoyable for players of all ages

 ### Core Mechanics

 __Game Setup & Components:__
-- Sound: Set to auto.mute on page load, buttons located in header.
+- Sound: Set to auto.mute on page load, buttons located in header
-- Rules: Give more information on gameplay within a modal, to not take up space within gameplay area.
+- Rules: Give more information on gameplay within a modal, to not take up space within gameplay area
-- D20 Die: A standard 20-sided die used for rolling.
+- D20 Die: A standard 20-sided die used for rolling
-- Roll CTA: D20 and timer is activated by on click of button.
+- Roll CTA: D20 and timer is activated by on click of button
-- Countdown: Timer counting down from 00:45, player aims to achieve bingo as fast as possible.
+- Countdown: Timer counting down from 00:45, player aims to achieve bingo as fast as possible
-- Previous Roll: Displays previous die roll number.
+- Previous Roll: Displays previous die roll number
-- Bingo Grid: Randomised 4x4 grid card containing numbers 1 to 20, randomly distributed.
+- Bingo Grid: Randomised 4x4 grid card containing numbers 1 to 20, randomly distributed
-- Marker: Digital dabber for player to mark their card on click.
+- Marker: Digital dabber for player to mark their card on click
-- Bingo button located below game card to call validation.
+- Bingo button located below game card to call validation
-- Message panel which give feedback to player during gameplay.
+- Message panel which give feedback to player during gameplay

-__Game Play__
+__Gameplay__
-- The player rolls a D20 die on first roll, thereafter it rolls automatically for duration of game.
+- The player rolls a D20 die on first roll, thereafter it rolls automatically for duration of game
-- The number rolled is marked on the bingo card if it is present.
+- The number rolled is marked on the bingo card if it is present
-- The goal is to complete a specific pattern on the card as quickly as possible.
+- The goal is to complete a specific pattern on the card as quickly as possible
 - Special rolls are included to keep the game interesting:
-  - 20 = Saving Throw: Adds 10 seconds to timer.
+  - 20 = Saving Throw: Adds 10 seconds to timer
-  - 1 = Death Throw: Subtracts 10 seconds from timer.
+  - 1 = Death Throw: Subtracts 10 seconds from timer

 __Winning the Game:__
-- The player wins by completing a row, column, diagonal, on the bingo grid.
+- The player wins by completing a row, column, diagonal, on the bingo grid
-- If the timer reaches 00:00 the game ends and player loses.
+- If the timer reaches 00:00 the game ends and player loses

 __Design Considerations:__
-- Replayability: Ensure high replayability by varying the number distribution on the bingo grid and introducing randomised cards every game.
+- Replayability: Ensure high replayability by varying the number distribution on the bingo grid and introducing randomised cards every game
-- Accessibility: Include clear instructions and simple rules to make the game easy to understand and play.
+- Accessibility: Include clear instructions and simple rules to make the game easy to understand and play
-- Solo Play: Optimize the game mechanics for an engaging solo play experience.
+- Solo Play: Optimize the game mechanics for an engaging solo play experience

 ### Development Plan

 __Prototype Development:__
-- Created initial prototype of bingo grid and test basic gameplay mechanics.
+- Created initial prototype of bingo grid and test basic gameplay mechanics
-- Conducted solo playtesting sessions to gather feedback and refine rules.
+- Conducted solo playtesting sessions to gather feedback and refine rules

 __Design & Layout:__
-- Appealing visual designs for game theme and components.
+- Appealing visual designs for game theme and components
-- Ensure site theme is consistently reflected throughout game play.
+- Ensure site theme is consistently reflected throughout game play

 ## Features